inpharmaticist/beta/content/support/_index.md

 * Less than 100% confident in your wallet setup?
 * Struggling with a new tool?

-If you answer _yes_ to an of the questions above, you might benefit from hans-on support from an experienced Bitcoin enthusiast.
+If you answer _yes_ to an of the questions above, you might benefit from hands-on support from an experienced Bitcoin enthusiast.
 Reach out for a free consultation.
 After that, if we identify areas of improvement I will propose recommended changes, walk you through execution, and be there for you afterward if you have further questions.

 <center>